jfulch/imgduptika/readme.md

 Replace `path/to/pdf/file.pdf` with the path to the PDF file you want to analyze.

-The output will be saved to a file named `analysis.md` in the `target` directory.
+The output will be saved to a file named `analysis.md` in the root directory.

-## Customization

-You can customize the analyzer by modifying the `PdfAnalyzer` class.
-Here are some of the things you can do:

-- Add or remove metadata and properties
-- Change the formatting of the output
-- Implement new analysis methods